-Click OK to close the Account settings window and click on your Inbox to download your messages and folders- this can take many hours, depending on the amount of email you have.
+By clicking Done, the Account settings window will close.
+Click on your Inbox on the left hand side to download your messages and folders (this can take many hours, depending on the amount of email you have).
 Once your folders appear, you can continue with this configuration guide by right-clicking on your email address at the top of the left column and selecting Settings.

 Click on your email address in the left column.
 In the Signature text box, type the text you would like at the bottom of each outgoing message.

 Under Server Settings, select the Move it to this folder setting and confirm that Trash is selected under the [Gmail] parent folder..

 Under Copies & Folders you need to set where Sent, Archived and Draft messages are stored.
 Under When sending messages, click on Other, and from the drop-down menus, click your address, and select the Sent Mail folder underneath the [Gmail] parent folder.